peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 Flexibility: 🧘‍♂️ 🧘‍♂️ 🧘‍♂️ 🧘‍♂️ 🧘‍♂️

 Using a render prop to compose child elements is an advanced pattern that delegates all aspects of rendering to the consumer.
-Furthermore, it allows the consumer to render children with an otherwise incompatible API.
-The result is a loose coupling between the component and its children.
+Furthermore, it results in a loose coupling between the component and its children, allowing the consumer to render children with an otherwise incompatible API.

 Here the component is saying: **Render the children when I call this function.
 I'll expose an API to help you integrate your super-custom child components.**